-Tony McKay, the firm's managing director, said: "As Ms Barks wishes to sell her Spanish properties immediately, it is possible these may be put on the market at a price the same as, or below, what she paid.
+Tony McKay, the firm's managing director, said: "As Ms Barks wishes to sell her Spanish properties immediately, it is possible these may be put on the market at a price the same as, or below, what

 "We regret this, but this is why we advised all our investors that now is the wrong time to sell assets in Spain.

 "Her numbers are blatantly wrong.
 One US property showed a $100,000 gain in 2006; a second a valuation $112,000 above her purchase price in 2007.

 "One has been sold at a gross profit.

 We have advised investors this is the wrong time to sell.

 "The phrase stone's throw' would commonly mean close-by - an 800m walk would fit this.
 We are working with her to sell the Manchester property.